Battle of Campo Maior

-In the Battle of Campo Maior, or Campo Mayor (an older spelling most often used in English language accounts), on 25 March 1811, Brigadier General Robert Ballard Long with a force of Anglo-Portuguese cavalry, the advance-guard of the army commanded by William Beresford, clashed with a French force commanded by General of Division Marie Victor de Fay, marquis de Latour-Maubourg.
+In the Battle of Campo Maior, or Campo Mayor (an older spelling most often used in English language accounts), on 25 March 1811, Brigadier General Robert Ballard Long with a force of Anglo-Portuguese cavalry, the advance-guard of the army commanded by William Beresford, clashed with a French force commanded by General of Division Marie Victor de Fay, marquis de Latour-Maubourg that was escorting a convoy of siege cannon.
 Initially successful, some of the Allied horsemen indulged in a reckless pursuit of the French.
 An erroneous report was given that they had been captured wholesale.
-In consequence, Beresford halted his forces and the French were able to escape and recover a convoy of artillery pieces.
+In consequence, Beresford halted his forces and the French were able to escape and recover their artillery pieces.

 Background

 During the winter of 1810–1811, the French army of Marshal André Masséna maintained its futile siege of Lord Wellington's Anglo-Portuguese Army, which was sheltered behind the Lines of Torres Vedras near Lisbon.
 Masséna finally ran out of supplies and withdrew toward Almeida in March.
 Meanwhile, farther to the south, Marshal Nicolas Soult laid siege to Badajoz on 26 January.
 The fortress fell to the French on 11 March.

 On 15 March, Marshal Édouard Mortier and 4,500 troops belonging to the V Corps laid siege to Campo Maior Castle.
 Major José Talaya with 800 Portuguese militia and 50 old cannon stoutly defended the ancient Portuguese fortress, located 18 km northwest of Badajoz.
 The castle held out until 21 March when the French bombardment rendered the place indefensible.

 Wellington despatched Marshal William Beresford with an 18,000 strong army to relieve Badajoz; when news of the city's fall reached the allies Beresford continued his advance with the aim of recapturing Badajoz.